 Case studies: In the healthcare technology market, where the buying process can be long and complex, case studies are a critical tool for helping prospects envision themselves working with your product.
 In fact, 78% of B2B buyers report using case studies when researching purchase decisions.
 However, in such a competitive field, your healthcare case studies can’t look like every other piece of content that’s out there — so consider non-traditional formats, like video or interactive pages, as well as traditional written pieces.

 Video: Overall, 86% of all businesses use some type of video marketing.
 And the complexity of telehealth products and services make it a perfect candidate for video.
 While it’s clear to all of us that video is key to consumer product marketing, a Forbes study reported that 76% of executives said they watch work-related videos on business-related websites at least weekly.
 If you want to get your message in front of today’s audience, video should be a key part of your telehealth content marketing strategy — in fact more than 80% of marketers say that video has directly helped increase sales and gives them good ROI.
 Fortunately, today’s platforms and technology make it easy to create a range of different video types.
-Whether you choose to record interviews or testimonials, make short, graphic videos, or create videos directly on social media platforms like TikTok or Instagram, video can and should be an important part of your marketing efforts.
+Whether you choose to record webinars, interviews, or testimonials, make short, graphic videos, or create videos directly on social media platforms like TikTok or Instagram, video can and should be an important part of your marketing efforts.